What Should I Pack?

 Why were we doing this?
 Was this necessary?
 Do I want to do this again?

-By ALL, I mean everything we had with us.
+By ALL, I mean everything we had packed.
 Underwear, socks, t-shirts, and sweaters.

 For What It’s Worth

 That parking lot scene is something we always talk about.
-We laugh so much about how we wanted to strangle the truck driver, who did not see us and couldn’t turn any faster.
+We laughed so much about how we wanted to strangle the truck driver, who did not see us and couldn’t turn any faster.

 He felt bad!
 Yes, but he was dry!